Duane BoydLicensed Marriage and Family Therapist Candidate

 Before becoming a therapist, I spent decades in leadership and service roles where people trusted me with real problems.
 That taught me how to listen, how to stay grounded, and how to respect people even when things are messy.
 I bring that same mindset into the therapy room.

 Nearly forty years of marriage to my wife, who has been my closest friend since childhood, and raising five sons together shaped the way I understand relationships.
-You learn a lot living that much life with other people.
+You learn a lot living that much life alongside other people.
 Most relationships don’t stay healthy by accident.
 They take effort, forgiveness, and a willingness to start again when things go sideways.

 Outside the office, I stay active through hiking, cycling, and weight training.
 I’ve followed wrestling for years, mostly because of its focus on improving your position through small, intentional adjustments.
 That mindset fits therapy better than most people expect.
-At home, life is full of family, grandkids, noise, and laughter–all of which reminds me that our relationships are what matter most.
+At home, life is full of family, grandkids, noise, and laughter, all of which reminds me that our relationships are what matter most.

 If you’re ready to stop going in circles, let’s start a conversation and work on what really matters.